 Pro Tip: Sort the table by Conversion Rate to see what consumers search for when they have a high intent to buy.

 In the graphs, you can see the following metrics:

 Total Visits: Sum of all Desktop visits to a website for the selected timeframe and country.

 Converted Visits: Number of Desktop visits that ended up on a ‘Thank You’ page.
-The thank you page can be the result of a purchase in industries like retail and travel, and can also be a result of a form submission in industries like financial services.
+The thank-you page can result from a purchase in industries like retail and travel and can also result from a form submission in industries like financial services.